Can a Compression Fracture Heal Without Surgery?

 Small, consistent changes to your daily habits can make a huge difference in preventing future fractures.
 By focusing on bone health and being mindful of your movements, you can reduce your risk and feel more confident in your body’s ability to support you.
 If you’re dealing with persistent back pain that makes you hesitant to be active, remember that our team is here to help you find a path forward.
 The goal is to create a strong foundation for your long-term spinal health.

-Nutrition Tips for Stronger Bones
+Nutrition Tips for Building Stronger Bones

 Think of your diet as the primary tool for building stronger bones from the inside out.
 Your bones are constantly rebuilding, and they need the right materials to stay dense and strong.
 A balanced diet full of fruits, vegetables, and lean protein provides a great starting point.
 More specifically, calcium and vitamin D are the power duo for bone health.
 Calcium is the essential mineral that gives bones their hardness, while vitamin D helps your body absorb that calcium effectively.